-A POS system is comprised of two basic elements, hardware, and software.
-If your business is using a point of service for the first time, you might be unaware of the key differences between the two.
+A POS system is comprised of two basic elements: hardware, and software.
+If your business is using a point of sale for the first time, you might be unaware of the key differences between the two.

 Simply put, POS hardware refers to the physical components of the system, such as the tablet, touch screen monitor, terminal, card reader, cash drawer, receipt printer, or barcode scanner.

 POS software, on the other hand, is the program that your business relies upon to manage orders and take payments.
 Aside from these core purposes, POS software also allows businesses to carry out more advanced functions like sales reporting, inventory management, employee training, and multi-store management.

 While every POS system includes software, not every business will require hardware.
 For instance, if your enterprise is online-only, you won't need any physical devices to help you manage and process card payments – e-commerce software will be enough.

 How to Use POS Software

 POS software lies at the heart of your point of sale technology – just think of it as its core operating system.
 Learning how to use your POS's software is the most instrumental part of mastering the tech.
 When using a point of sale system, here are three steps most business owners will need to follow.

 - Logging orders – To ring in an order, you simply select the designated items from your system, adjust their amount if necessary, and then they will be logged into the system.

 - Taking payments – While accepting payments is more of a hardware step, your POS system can help you cash orders off and calculate change if necessary.
 You can also adjust which payment methods you take in your POS's settings.